-We have nothing to report in respect of the following matters in relation to which the ISAs (UK) require us to report to you where:

-- the Governing Body's use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or - the Governing Body has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the group's and the parent college's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.
+In auditing the financial statements, we have concluded that the Governing Body's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the College's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

+Our responsibilities and the responsibilities of the Governing Body with respect to going concern are described in the relevant sections of this report.